GigMate/our_repository/COMPREHENSIVE_ANALYSIS.md

 - Confirmation email with all details
 - Add to calendar link
 - Share with friends incentive
-- Upsell: "Want merch too?"
+- Upsell: "Want merch too"
 - Reminder emails (1 week, 1 day before)
-- Post-event: "How was it?" rating prompt
+- Post-event: "How was it" rating prompt

 ---

-## ?
-Security Improvements
+## Security Improvements

 ### Authentication:
 - Implement 2FA (SMS or authenticator app)